 How to Make Delicious Pizza Dough in 30 Minutes

-Fast and simple, this recipe contains just six ingredients, most of which you probably already have in your kitchen.
+This simple recipe contains just six ingredients, most of which you probably already have in your kitchen.
 You can find pizza crust yeast at your local grocery store.
 Most grocery stores carry yeast in ready-to-use packets, so you won’t even have to worry about measuring it.
-While buying your yeast, be sure to grab some scrumptious toppings for the awesome pizza you are about to prepare!
+While buying your yeast, be sure to grab some scrumptious toppings for the awesome pizza you are about to prepare.

 - 3/4 cup warm water

 - 1 teaspoon sugar

 All good chefs know that prepping your cooking space is essential to success.
 Here are all the tools and equipment you should have handy to transform your kitchen into a pizzeria:

 - Baking peel or large wooden cutting board

 - Rolling pin or hands that are ready to get a little messy